Your Guide to Cardiac Catheterization

 • To assess heart muscle function.

-• To determine the need for further treatment options like coronary intervention or bypass surgery.
+• To determine the need for further treatment options like Coronary Intervention or bypass procedure.

-• In some cases, it's used to treat heart disease during the procedure itself, such as opening blocked arteries with angioplasty or repairing certain types of heart valve diseases.
+• In some cases, it is used to treat heart disease during the procedure itself, such as opening blocked arteries with angioplasty or repairing certain types of heart valve diseases.

 How is the Procedure Performed?

-The procedure is carried out in a specialized room called a catheterization laboratory, or "cath lab," under local anesthesia.
-Here’s a general outline of the process:
+The procedure is carried out in a specialized room called a catheterization laboratory, or "cath lab," under moderate and local sedation.
+Here is a general outline of the process:

-• Preparation: The area where the catheter will be inserted (usually the groin or wrist) is cleaned and numbed with a local anesthetic.
+• Preparation: The area where the catheter will be inserted (usually the groin or wrist) is prepped and numbed with a local anesthetic.

 • Insertion: A small incision is made in the skin, and the catheter is inserted into the blood vessel and carefully guided toward the heart, with the aid of X-ray images.